-Fall Maintenance Checklist
+Fall Home Maintenance Checklist

-Furnace or Boiler Maintenance
+Schedule Furnace or Boiler Maintenance

 Home heating systems involve many complex components.
 Just like you would change the oil or air filters in a car before a long trip across the country, homeowners should start the winter with a serviced heating system.
 We recommend contacting a certified heating contractor.
 An annual service visit usually runs around $100 in the Philadelphia area, while the peace of mind that comes with knowing that a trained professional has given one of your most expensive home mechanical systems a passing grade is priceless.
-However, for the intrepid DIY-er, we recommend at minimum, changing the filters for a forced air heating system, bleeding the radiators for a boiler system, and checking the batteries on your digital thermostat.
+However, for the intrepid DIY-er, we recommend at a minimum, changing the filters for a forced-air heating system, bleeding the radiators for a boiler system, and checking the batteries on your digital thermostat.

 Drain the Hose and Shut off the Water Line

 For homeowners with gardens, it’s important to prevent freezing your pipes which supply the hose line.
 Shut off the access to the hose (in Philadelphia, most water lines are accessed in the basement).
 Then drain the remaining water and disconnect the hose and bring it inside for the winter.

 While you’re outside, take some time to empty the soil from your ceramic pots.
 Rapidly cooling and rising temperatures, which are common during Philadelphia winters, can cause cracking in all sorts of things (roads especially).
 Protect your pots so you can use them for spring flowers by clearing out the soil and trim your trees one last time before the winter months.